abojeEdwin/GUM_ORGANISATIONS_PLATFORM/Near_Capstone/src/main/java/com/EnumDayTask/docs/PRD.md

 # 1.PRODUCT REQUIREMENT DOCUMENT
-This PRD defines the requirements for the Authentication, Profile, Role Based Access Control (RBAC), Plans, Email Outbox, and Programs setup for Gum Organisation Platform.
+This PRD defines the requirements for the Authentication, Profile, Role Based Access Control (RBAC), Plans, Email Outbox, and Programs setup for Enum Organisation Platform.

 # Users & Roles
 - Admin